 I am Kiko, a female, red, spayed purebred Shiba Inu.
 I'm 6 years old and weigh about 19 lbs.
 I'm a beautiful Shiba girl - a very typical Shiba, and would do best in a home without other dogs and without young children.
 While I've lived with other dogs, I get bossy when it comes to food or treats.
 I get upset and excited around cats and squirrels and become vocal.
 I like to bark, pull on my leash and just go crazy when I see them.
 I'm easily excited when this happens and I get grumpy when people tell me not to get excited.
 Because of this reactivity, they say I need a very experienced home to sometimes manage my outbursts.
 The rescue has been working with me for reactivity and has recently started me on a new medication to mellow me out.
 They also have been working with a behavior modification trainer for tips on how to manage me.
 (For more info on reactive dogs, check this link - http://blog.smartanimaltraining.com/2014/04/15/reactivity-and-aggression-in-dogs-managing-and-treating/

 I also suffer from seasonal allergies and eat a no grain, no poultry diet.
 I'm currently eating Evangers White Fish and Venison, but have also eaten Canidae Pure Ocean and Orijen regional red with no issues.
 From time to time, I might need medications to keep my skin condition controlled.
 I was rehomed mainly due to the allergies, but also because I have bitten my owners when they try to handle me when I'm very excited.
 My foster homes have used muzzles on me but no longer need to for daily interactions.
-When I visit the groomers and vet's offices, I am muzzled for everyone else's safety..
+When I visit the groomers and vet's offices, I am muzzled for everyone else's safety.
 They have been correcting me when I snap due to excitement, and working on me so that I'm not so easily excited, but please know that I've been this way for all 6 years of my life, so it's going to be awhile before I don't care about squirrels and cats!
 We hope that with the new medications, I will be easier to manage and that with behavior modification training, I'll be a brand new dog.

 The rescue will require that I remain on a special diet and request applicants to adhere to that requirement so that I can remain healthy and happy.
 (Besides, the food tastes pretty good and I love it!)
 I may also require medications when my allergies flare-up, but currently I haven't been on medications for over four months now.